chihaoyo/a-new-way/text.md

 What if it is possible now?
 How can we get everyone in the room now?
 Can we rapidly update our social structures and rules like never before?

 Perhaps it is apt to call this "new way" "digital collaborative democracy."
+This new mode of democracy might just be an alternative paradigm society and various institutions mentioned which is currently structured hierarchically.

 ## Bring out the public